technodivergent/StegaPy/README.md

 `python StegaPy.py -e -s lock.png -m "SECRET MESSAGE" -o lock-encoded.png`

 ### Decoding
-To decode a message that has been inserted into an image using the previous command:
+To decode a message that has been inserted into an image:

 `python StegaPy.py -d -s lock-encoded.png`